-Normative statements of requirements in the Profile (i.e., those impacting conformance, as outlined in 2"") are presented in the following manner:
+Normative statements in the Profile (i.e., those impacting conformance, as outlined in Section 2 ) are called “Requirements” and presented in the following manner:

 RnnnnStatement text here.

-where "nnnn" is replaced by a number that is unique among the requirements in the Profile, thereby forming a unique requirement identifier.
+where "nnnn" is replaced by a number that is unique among the Requirements in the Profile, thereby forming a unique Requirement identifier.

-Requirements can be considered to be namespace qualified, in such a way as to be compatible with QNames from .
-If there is no explicit namespace prefix on a requirement's identifier (e.g., "R9999" as opposed to "bp10:R9999"), it should be interpreted as being in the namespace identified for this Profile.

-Extensibility points in underlying specifications (see 2.3"") are presented in a similar manner:
+Extensibility points in underlying specifications (see Section 2.3) are presented in a similar manner:

 EnnnnExtensibility Point Name - Description